 Fibre can help with various conditions, such as constipation, diarrhoea, overweight or obesity, and even metabolic imbalances, where it is necessary to slow down the absorption of nutrients.

-Given its ability to modulate intestinal transit, slow down absorption processes and modify stool consistency, its inclusion in the diet should be evaluated on a case-by-case basis with the help of the veterinary surgeon, who will be able to establish the right type and quantity concerning the specific needs of your faithful friend.
+Given its ability to modulate intestinal transit, slow absorption processes, and modify stool consistency, a veterinary surgeon should evaluate its inclusion in the diet on a case-by-case basis.
+The surgeon can determine the type and quantity of your faithful friend's specific needs.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.